-2.5 Creativity and wellbeing
+2.5 Creativity and well-being

 You’ll explore three avenues for expressing creativity: tackling challenges in work contexts, experimenting with creative identity, and self-actualization.